EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 So why not apply it to a visual one, for example for price information in an ad or price information next to a product in a store?

-If we, for example, conduct a scientifically valid experiment via a survey where we interview customers that are part of our target market, presenting them several price reductions and ask them to decide whether they perceive the single price reductions as “interesting” we can detect the target segment’s threshold.
+If we, for example, conduct a scientifically valid experiment via a survey where we interview customers who are part of our target market, presenting them with several price reductions and ask them to decide whether they perceive the single price reductions as “interesting” we can detect the target segment’s threshold.

-The same applies for the above posed second question.
+The same applies to the above-posed second question.

-By conducting a randomized experiment, we can deduce the population’s threshold (the one from our target market) from the sample threshold (the subset of those target market members that participate in our experiment).
+By conducting a randomised experiment, we can deduce the population’s threshold (the one from our target market) from the sample threshold (the subset of those target market members that participate in our experiment).

 This example shows how exciting marketing can get, particularly if you combine it with other sciences such as mathematics or psychology.